Other

 Settings

-so far as we know only on has been published or commercially recorded.
-David
+but so far as we know only on has been published or commercially recorded.

-as an LP record in 1969 and later on tape.
-Both versions were issued by Composers
+first as an LP record in 1969 and later on tape.
+Both versions were issued

-Recordings, Inc. (CRI 238 SD).
-The six fragments were scored for soprano solo,
+by Composers Recordings, Inc. (CRI 238 SD).
+The six fragments were scored

-flute, clarinet and piano.
-Phyllis Curtin was the soloist in the recording.
+for soprano solo, flute, clarinet and piano.
+Phyllis Curtin was the soloist

 Original lyrics that have been set to music: